symfony/symfony/UPGRADE-4.0.md

 Form
 ----

- * The constant values of `FormEvents::*` have been renamed to match with its name.
+* The values of the `FormEvents::*` constants have been updated to match the constant names.
+You should only update your application if you relied on the constant values instead of their names.
-   May break rare cases where the event name is used rather than the constant.

  * The `choices_as_values` option of the `ChoiceType` has been removed.